Top 25 logistics companies in Germany [our 2026 update]

 Germany, with its central location in Europe, is a hub for logistics and transportation.
 Get to know 15+ logistics companies in Germany.

-While the industry faces challenges such as slow growth and trade uncertainty, the focus on digitalization, automation, and green logistics initiatives is driving innovation and efficiency across the board.
-This article delves into the top players, offering insights into their operations and how they are adapting to the evolving market.
+While the industry faces challenges such as slow growth and trade uncertainty, the focus on digitalization, automation, sustainability and green logistics initiatives is driving efficiency across the board.

-Key trends shaping German logistics in 2026
+Key trends shaping German logistic firms in 2026

-The German logistics market is projected to see moderate growth in 2026, expanding from an estimated USD 221.37 billion in 2025 to USD 227.99 billion.
+The German logistics market is projected to see moderate growth in 2026, expanding from an estimated $221.37 billion in 2025 to $227.99 billion.

 Several key trends are influencing this trajectory:

-- E-commerce fulfillment: The continuous growth of e-commerce drives demand for sophisticated fulfillment services, last-mile delivery solutions, and efficient warehousing operations.
+• E-commerce fulfillment: The continuous growth of e-commerce drives demand for sophisticated fulfillment services, last-mile delivery solutions and efficient warehousing operations.

 #1 Dachser

-Dachser is a family-owned logistics provider specializing in road freight, air and sea transport, and contract logistics.
+Dachser is a family-owned logistics provider specializing in road freight, air and sea transport and contract logistics.
 It is renowned for its organized, high-volume shipping and a meticulously managed network that connects local warehouses with international routes.

 #2 UPS

 UPS, a U.S.-headquartered global delivery company, maintains a robust logistics arm in Germany.
-It is well-regarded for its fast international parcel shipping, comprehensive supply chain management, and reliable customs handling, catering to German businesses with cross-border operational needs.
+It is well-regarded for its fast international parcel shipping, comprehensive supply chain management and reliable customs handling, catering to German businesses with cross-border operational needs.

 UPS continues to leverage its global reach and advanced tracking systems to provide reliable international logistics services.
 Its commitment to regulatory compliance ensures smooth cross-border operations, appealing to businesses requiring efficient global connectivity.